-The distribution of age within the registered adult population with hypertension is heavily skewed towards older patients.
-The prevalence of hypertension in the over 65s is higher than the combined prevalence of all the other age groups, figure 37.
+The distribution of age within the registered adult population with hypertension is heavily skewed towards older people.
+The prevalence of hypertension in the over 65s is higher than the combined prevalence of all the other age groups, figure 38.

-Figure 37: Hypertension by age
+Figure 38: Hypertension by age

-The distribution of deprivation within the registered adult population with hypertension is higher in patients from more deprived wards.
-Which suggests people with less are more at risk of developing hypertension than those with more, figure 38.
+There is a gradient of hypertension prevalence by deprivation within the registered adult population with hypertension.
+It is higher in patients from more deprived wards.
+Which suggests people in more deprived areas are at greater risk of developing hypertension than those living in less deprived areas, figure 39.

-Figure 38: hypertension by IMD decile 2019
+Figure 39: Hypertension by IMD decile 2019